bhyvex/shinkenlab.io/content/course-2-webui.md

 	Grabbing : webui
 	OK webui

-This will downland and untar some files:
+This will download and untar some files:

   * `/var/lib/shinken/modules/webui/` : the module code (in Python), the pages and http ressources
   * `/etc/shinken/modules/webui.cfg`: module configuration file